-A 2000 hour (minimum) pre-doctoral internship is required of the Ph.D. in both Counseling and School Psychology concentrations.
-Acceptable internships are those accredited by the American Psychological Association (APA) and/or those listed in the Association of Pre and Post-Doctoral Internship Centers (APPIC) directory.
+A 2000 hour (minimum) pre-doctoral internship is required of the Ph.
+D. in both Counseling and School Psychology concentrations.
 Placement of our students in acceptable internships has traditionally occurred, however, obtaining an internship is based upon a national selection process and the University does not guarantee the availability of or selection for an internship.
-APA approved internships are mandatory except in extenuating circumstances (e.g., geographically bound, family circumstances, etc.).
+APA approved internships are mandatory for students in the Counseling Psychology concentration except in extenuating circumstances (e.g., geographically bound, family circumstances, etc.).
 Students seeking this exception must make their desire known in writing to the Program Coordinator as soon as they become aware of the need to for such an alternative.
+In this case, the internship must be listed in the Association of pre and Post-Doctoral Internship Center (APPIC) directory.
 It is highly likely that in order to fulfill the internship requirement, out-of-state relocation may be necessary.

-A student may not enroll in Dissertation until s/he has successfully completed the comprehensive examination.
-Once enrolled, the student must continually re -enroll each semester until the dissertation is successfully completed and defended.
+A student may not enroll in Dissertation until the semester after s/he has successfully completed the comprehensive examination.
+Once enrolled, the student must continuously reenroll each semester until the dissertation is successfully completed and defended.
 Only research that is of an original nature will be accepted.
 It is required that the dissertation proposal be approved prior to application for internship.